 Your facility taking action today to stop a cycle of turnover means minimizing the risk of a disengaged workforce, one that usually leads to more burnout as well as fewer professionals on hand to deliver quality care.
 By providing healthcare professionals the opportunity to build a schedule that reflects their needs, they can enjoy a professional reset, prompting more job engagement and improved patient care.

 With the CareRev platform, your hospital or health system, outpatient center, or skilled nursing facility can offer the post-pandemic necessity.
-Leverage our leading technology, certified by The Joint Commission and Responsible AI Institute (RAII), to source the talent you need to meet patient demand today.
+Leverage our leading technology, certified by The Joint Commission, to source the talent you need to meet patient demand today.
 As the healthcare workforce continues to transform, through our app, your facility should feel empowered to be in alignment with said labor transformation.